Changshu Jiangsu, China Travel Guide

 This section provides a clear understanding of currency, typical costs for different travel styles, and ways to be frugal.
 Changshu generally has a more affordable experience compared to major international cities like Shanghai or Beijing.

-Exchange foreign currency at major banks (Bank of China, ICBC), airports, or some larger hotels.
+Exchange foreign currency at large banks (Bank of China, ICBC), airports, or certain large hotels.
 ATMs are widely available and accept international cards.
-Inform your bank of your travel plans to avoid card freezes.
+Notify your bank about your trip plans to avoid card freezes.

 Daily Costs: ¥200-400 (~$28-56 USD).
 Focus on hostels, street food, and public transport.